binchenX/understand_container/docs/ch1.md

 ## Image Spec

-Image specification defines the archive format of OCI container images, which is consist of a manifest, an image index, a set of filesystem layers, and a configuration.
+The image specification defines the archive format of OCI container images, which consists of a manifest, an image index, a set of filesystem layers, and a configuration.
 The goal of this specification is to enable the creation of interoperable tools for building, transporting, and preparing a container image to run.

 At the top level, a container image is just a tarball, and after being extracted, it has the `layout` as below.